Top of the page

 You will probably be able to see or feel the shape of the pump under your skin.
 With time, you may not feel the pump as much.
 It may be more comfortable to wear loose clothing over the pump while you are getting used to it.

 Your doctor probably will fill your pump with chemotherapy medicine at your first follow-up visit.
 The pump probably will need to be refilled every 2 to 4 weeks.
-Your doctor will give you information about your pump and how often you will need to have it refilled.
+Your doctor will tell you more about your pump and how often you'll need to have it refilled.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.